truemagic-coder/nemo-agent/README.md

 * Generates Python project structures automatically using `poetry`
 * Writes Python code based on task descriptions
 * Executes development tasks using AI-generated commands
-* Utilizes the `mistral-nemo` language models for intelligent code generation
+* Utilizes the `mistral-nemo` or `OpenAI` language models for intelligent code generation
 * Implements best practices in Python development automatically
 * Writes and runs passing tests using `pytest` up to 80%+ test coverage
 * Automatically fixes and styles code using `pylint` up to 7+/10